Rustic bubbly Croatian Lepinja Bread, an absolute perfect sandwich bread!

 - Warm the milk until it's just barely above body temperature.
 Pour the milk and sugar in the bowl of an electric stand mixer and sprinkle the dry active yeast over the top.
 Allow the yeast to "sponge" or foam for 5-10 minutes.
 (If the liquid ingredients are too hot they will kill the yeast, instead of activating it.)

-- Once the yeast is foamy, pour in the salt and lukewarm water.
-Using a bread hook attachment, turn the mixer on low and start adding the flour, 1 cup at a time.
+Once the yeast is foamy, pour in the salt and lukewarm water.
+Using a bread hook attachment, turn the mixer on low and start adding the flour, one cup at a time.
 Let the mixer run for 6-8 minutes, kneading the dough.
 The dough will be very sticky.